About the North Dakota Community Foundation

 Individuals, families, businesses, and organizations work with community foundations to create permanent charitable funds that help meet the challenges of changing times.
 The foundation invests and administers these funds.

 The North Dakota Community Foundation was established in 1976 to improve the quality of life for North Dakota's citizens through charitable giving and promoting philanthropy.
-The organization currently manages about $80 million in assets in over 650 charitable funds, all benefiting North Dakota communities, charities, and citizens.
+The organization currently manages over $83 million in assets in over 700 charitable funds, all benefiting North Dakota communities, charities, and citizens.

 To learn more about the North Dakota Community Foundation and the incredible impact it has had in the state since its inception, watch the video below.

 - Total Number of Funds: 712*

 * All data as of December 31, 2018

 The North Dakota Community Foundation was organized in 1976.
 It is an IRS designated 501(c)(3) statewide public non-profit tax-exempt corporation that receives and distributes charitable funds to support a wide range of programs, which benefit North Dakotans.

 NDCF was formed by a group of citizens who were interested in establishing an efficient way of meeting some of the needs in North Dakota in the educational, charitable, arts, scientific and health areas.
 Initial support for the Foundation came from the Otto Bremer Foundation, the Northwest Area Foundation, the Northwest Bancorporation, the North Dakota Bremer Banks and the Bush Foundation.

 The office staff, under the supervision of its volunteer Board of Directors, carries on the work of the Foundation.
 Board members are appointed from major professional groups in North Dakota and from the public at large.
 All grant distribution decisions are made by the NDCF Board of Directors.

 The Foundation currently manages approximately $83 Million in assets and has made more than $72 Million in grants across the state of North Dakota since its inception.